 For information on applying to McGill including undergraduate admission requirements, application instructions and more, please contact McGill Enrolment Services.

-For information on transfer credits, exemptions and more please see McGill's Students' home page on Transfer Credits and Advanced Standing.
+For information on transfer credits, exemptions and more please see McGill's Transfer Credit and Advanced Standing webpage.

 To e-mail or meet with one of our advisors, please see our Economics Advising webpage.